 Updated: Feb 16

 KAVA.
 You will probably hear this magical word a lot during your stay in Croatia.
-This word makes time stop for a moment every day.
+The word that makes time stop for a moment every day.
 As kids, every morning we would wake up to the smell of a fresh pot of Turkish coffee - and that hasn’t changed, only now we have to make it ourselves and we also get to drink it!
 You will find a Turkish pot (the narrow one with just one handle) on all of our boats along with a French press, an Italian Moka pot and everything for filter coffee (I had to find its nationality too – it was invented by a German housewife Melitta Bentz).
 And at the bottom, you will find the recipe how I make Turkish coffee (although I don’t think I have come across two people who prepare it the same way) and Moka coffee (I am half Italian after all).

 ‘Ajmo na kavu’.
 Although this sounds like an innocent ‘let’s grab a cup of coffee’ (not coffee to go, that is not a thing here yet), if you have been invited for a coffee, I hope you have time to sit and drink even the shortest espresso for, I don’t know, 40 minutes – 1 hour.